mmikowski/mmikowski.github.io/_posts/2016-02-22-powercss-nears-release.md

   only changes the virtual cascades that need it.
 - **Mixins** at multiple levels - virtual stylesheet, virtual cascade, and global.
-- **Familiar workflow** - Virtual stylesheets and virtual cascades are used to minimize the effort for CSS experts.
+- **Familiar workflow** - Virtual stylesheets and virtual cascades are used to minimize the transition for CSS veterans.
 - **Highly optimized CSS** - PowerCSS presents only **one stylesheet** for the browser rendering engine to use, and numerous redundancies are removed during its preparation.
 As a result the browser rendering engine can work much more efficiently.
 - **Highly compressible** - PowerCSS can be compressed to a fraction of static CSS.
 - **Quality code** - Expertly written and documented.
 Passes JSLint as a commit hook.
 We plan to include regression tests as a commit hook prior to 1.x release.

 Constructive feedback, question, and help are always welcome!